 What is it?

-The ROPA method allows a couple of women to get involved and share motherhood.
-With this technique, one of them donates the ovule and the other one breeds the embryo, being both mothers of the baby.
+The ROPA method allows a same-sex female couple to both be involved and share motherhood.
+With this technique, one of them donates the eggs and the other one carries the embryo, both being mothers of the baby.

 How to decide?